Peter-Moller/open-ports/README.md

 A bash-script for OS X and Linux detailing the open network connections to and from a computer

-More details about the script can be found here: http://cs.lth.se/peter-moller/script/open-portssh-en/
+More information about the script can be found here: http://cs.lth.se/peter-moller/script/open-portssh-en/

 -----